Gene & Martha Jackson - Native American - Navajo Jewelry

 I last saw Martha in Prescott in 2017.
 It was there she told me her beloved daughter Bernice (also a educator and jeweler), had died, after a short illness, less than a month previous on June 10th.
 Bernice had been the "rock" that helped her parents with their booths at shows.
 Martha was understandably devastated and clearly the wind had been taken out of her sails.

 Martha was one of my very favorite people to see at shows and catch up.
 I'm sorry she is gone but am glad to have known her.
-I don't know if Gene will continue, he has been quite frail the few years and just may not be up for it anymore.
+I don't know if Gene continued on as I was unable to make any of the shows until we were nearing the end of COVID by which time he was gone.

-I do still have some of their work, posted and unposted.
+I do still have some of their work that remains unposted.
+Everything that had been posted has been sold.

-They are the parents of five children, including jeweler Tommy Jackson (see elsewhere on my site) and many grandchildren.
+They were the parents of five children, including jeweler Tommy Jackson (see elsewhere on my site) and many grandchildren.

-They only see me briefly once or twice a year and tend to not remember my name but have latched on to calling me "Tall Woman from New Jersey" which I find quite amusing.
+They only saw me briefly once or twice a year and tended to not remember my name but latched on to calling me "Tall Woman from New Jersey" which I found quite amusing.
 I always looked forward to seeing them.

 Gene and Martha designed around the stones so every piece is different even if the settings are similar.